shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 [4/4] Building fresh packages...
 Done in 51.76s.
 ```
-Next, we all yarn prepare:mainnet in order to load the configurations into subgraph.yaml
+Next, we will use a script from `package.json` to load the configurations into subgraph.yaml.
+Run the command:
 ```text
 yarn prepare:mainnet
 ```